 Henry Ndecky is the Coordinator of La coordination sous régionale des organisations de la société civile pour la paix en Casamance (COSPAC), the Casamance peace movement comprised of 176 grassroots groups.

-Tracey Gurd is the Senior Director for Civil and Political Rights and Advocacy for American Jewish World Service, who was travelling in the Casamance at the time of The Gambian crisis.
+Tracey Gurd is the former Senior Director for Civil and Political Rights and Advocacy for American Jewish World Service, who was travelling in the Casamance at the time of The Gambian crisis.